 Self-acceptance works wonders.
 Once you start accepting yourself, you gradually stop worrying about what others think and become more spontaneous and natural.
 Self-acceptance is what allows you to be authentic.
 You can finally relax, and allow more of the inner, real you to be seen.
 You’ll have no shame or fear of revealing yourself when you accept yourself unconditionally.
 This is the key to intimacy and spiritual relationships and enables you to accept others.

 Self-love and self-esteem differ.
 Whereas self-esteem is an evaluation and acceptance is an attitude, love combines both feeling and action.
 Contrary to what many believe, self-love is healthy.
 It’s neither selfish, nor self-indulgent, and neither egotism nor narcissism.
 Actually, egotists and narcissists don’t love themselves at all.
-A “big ego” is compensation for lack of self-love.
+A “big ego” is compensation for a lack of self-love.

 Fromm contended that Western society has been influenced by the Calvinist belief that we’re basically sinful, and thus self-love was considered sinful.
 But since the Bible says, “Love thy neighbor as thyself,” how can loving your neighbor be a virtue and self-love be a vice?
 You’re part of humanity as worthy of love as the next person.
 Many kind or religious people are able to love others, but unable to love themselves.
 They believe having a high regard for themselves is indulgent, conceited, arrogant, or selfish.
 The opposite is true.
 The greater is your love of self, the greater will be your love of others.
 The inverse is also true; hatred of others is indicative of self-hatred.